dmbee/seglearn/README.rst

 Dependencies
 ~~~~~~~~~~~~

-seglearn is tested to work under Python 3.5.
+seglearn is tested to work under Python 3.5, 3.6, and 3.8.
-The dependency requirements are based on the last scikit-learn release:
+The dependency requirements are:

 * scipy(>=0.17.0)
 * numpy(>=1.11.0)
 * scikit-learn(>=0.21.3)

+seglearn is now also compatible with sklearn 1.0+

-Additionally, to run the examples, you need:
+To run the examples, you need:

 * matplotlib(>=2.0.0)
 * keras (>=2.1.4) for the neural network examples